Skip to content

 River Thames Scheme excluded from consultation on Flood Defence Partnership Funding Policy Reform?

-I received the following from the Thames RFCC today:
+I received the following from the Thames RFCC:

-Defra launched a public consultation [open for eight weeks] on Investment Reform today (Tuesday 03 June), announced by Minister Hardy at the Flood & Coast Conference.
+Defra launched a public consultation on Investment Reform that closes on Tuesday 29th July.
 This proposes major updates to the Partnership Funding policy ahead of the next investment programme starting April 2026.

 Key proposals include: